Frank0624789/RobloxStudio-Showcase/README.md

 The Folders are numbered oldest to newest (1->n)

 Each folder includes:
-- A short video demo
+- A short video demo (if the mp4 fails there is a link in "Description")
 - A brief explanation of what the prototype demonstrates titled "Description"